chadwhitacre/openpath/_posts/2026-02-19-spitting-out-the-agentic-kool-aid.md

 I'm launching a print magazine called _Gift_ to contribute to the conversation about escaping the machine.
-I intend for the first issue to be an essay laying out my vision (fair warning: God will be acknowledged).
+I intend for the first issue to be an essay laying out my vision for it (fair warning: God will be acknowledged).

 {% include img.html src="gift.webp" %}